outdreamer/build-a-cure/docs/tasks/examples.md

           - lack of rule enforcement (function/responsibility mismatch, expectation/usage mismatch)
           - lack of intent restriction for using a function (intent mismatch)

-      - filter caused error types by which generated errors would cause specific (information) problem types (process failure, access vulnerability, corrupt data)
+      - filter caused error types by which generated errors would cause specific (info) problem types (process failure, access vulnerability, corrupt data)

       - identify specific errors of filtered caused error types, organized by interface
         - lack of intent restriction for using a function